 Unfortunately, due to the number of applications, we are unable to provide detailed reasons on an individual basis.

 Q: May I apply again if AWS does not approve my project?

 Yes.
 You may reapply, but please make sure that new applications contain revised or additional information and are not simply a re-submission of the original proposal.

-If your application is approved, before you can receive any AWS Promotional Credit or technical expertise, you will need to sign a Credit Agreement.
-This will outline the proposed project description and milestones, AWS Promotional Credit award amount, reporting schedule, your obligations related to participation in this program, and a publicity release allowing AWS to use your name and logo to identify you as a program participant.
+If your application is approved, before you can receive any AWS Promotional Credit and/or technical expertise, you will be required to sign a Credit Agreement.
+If you choose to engage an Amazon Partner Network Member or 3rd Party, they will also be required to sign a Credit Agreement.
+The Credit Agreement outlines the proposed project description and milestones, AWS Promotional Credit award amount, reporting schedule, your obligations related to participation in this program, and a publicity release allowing AWS to use your name and logo to identify you as a program participant.
 You will also be required to provide us with a valid AWS account ID.
 This account must be linked to an institution or company email address and account sharing must be disabled.
-Any technical expertise will be subject to further approvals and may require negotiation of a statement of work.
 AWS’s provision of any AWS Promotional Credit and/or technical expertise is at AWS's sole discretion.

 Q: Why did I receive a lower amount of AWS Promotional Credit or a different level of technical expertise than I requested?

 We may choose to award less AWS Promotional Credit or adjusted/no technical expertise levels for a number of reasons, including encouraging a different cost model leveraging Spot Instances or providing support for a smaller, initial proof of concept portion of a new project.